gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/README.md

 Check out "[Indoor carbon dioxide levels could be a health hazard, scientists warn](https://www.theguardian.com/environment/2019/jul/08/indoor-carbon-dioxide-levels-could-be-a-health-hazard-scientists-warn)".

-The problem is we cannot see or smell Carbon Dioxide, it just keeps building up and we have no way of knowing it is happening other than getting tired or a headache.
+The problem is we cannot see or smell Carbon Dioxide, it just keeps building up, and we have no way of knowing it is happening other than getting tired or a headache.
 So, with that in mind, I figured it was the Internet of Things to the rescue!

 ---